arturgesiarz/Graph_Algorithms/lab02/README.md

 This file contains a script that loads graph saved in DIMACS ascii format and then saves them in edge list format.

 + File `testy.py`
-This file contains a script that loads test graphs located in the `graphs-lab1` folder, which are saved in the DIMACS ascii.
+This file contains a script that loads test graphs located in the `connectivity` and `flow` folders, which are saved in the DIMACS ascii.
 It loads them using a file `dimacs.py`.
 Once all the tests have been loaded correctly, this file checks `ex1_ex2.py` to see how many tests from the `connectivity` and `flow` folders have passed correctly.